Note: This post was originally published in 2018 but has been updated.

 Do you identify with any of these?
 I used to identify with all of them.
 Yikes!

-Now don’t despair.
+Don’t despair.
 There is hope for us who looooove eating.
 But it does take some effort and time, so don’t be in a hurry to fix this overnight.

 Here are some ways to help you get your appetite under control:

-- Give God your heart.
 A change of heart is the key to change in your life.
 What Christ works within your heart will be worked out in your life.
 The plan of beginning outside and trying to work inward always fails, but God’s plan is to begin at the root and work from there.

 Surrender your appetite, your desire for food, your emotional emptiness, your longing for that “something”, to God and allow Him to satisfy your heart needs.

-- Learn to deal with yucky feelings.
 We all have days where we feel bad about life.
 Don’t allow yucky feelings to drive you to food.
 Let them drive you to God.
 Learn to surrender your stress, anxiety, depression, loneliness, anger, or frustration to Him.
 Food may make you feel better temporarily, but God offers lasting peace.
 (John 14:27; 16:33)

-- Figure out your why.
 Fasting, eating only two meals a day, becoming vegetarian, or eating only raw foods for a while are all forms of restriction and do serve a purpose in gaining appetite control.
 However, they are not the ultimate solution.
 Try to figure out why you turn to food for comfort.

 We often receive deep emotional wounds and in a desperate attempt to insulate ourselves from the pain of the past, we turn to food to help us avoid dealing with the intense pain of these emotional issues.